-If you have a charcoal BBQ you need to deep clean it at least once a year.
+If you have a charcoal BBQ, you need to deep-clean it at least once a year.
 Even more often, if you’re using it regularly.
-Carbon and ash can accumulate from its frequent usage and this can be extremely dangerous for your health.
+Carbon and ash can accumulate from the barbecue’s frequent usage, which can be extremely dangerous for your health.

 Clean the grill grate and the charcoal grate.
 Remove the ash and clean the bottom of the BBQ and the tray.
 Reassemble the BBQ back and leave it to air dry before putting it away.